42% Micro

 Net Asset Multiple

-Steel industry has a number of high growth companies (12%), the fastest growing company is Bridge Aluminium Limited with a 3 year growth rate of 117%.
-Other fast growing companies include F. Brazil Reinforcements Limited (46%), Castalum Limited (44%) and The Commonwealth Mint & Philatelic Bureau Ltd (40%).
+Steel industry has a number of high growth companies (13%), the fastest growing company is Bridge Aluminium Limited with a 3 year growth rate of 117%.
+Other fast growing companies include Texmo Blank Limited (110%), F. Brazil Reinforcements Limited (46%) and Castalum Limited (44%).